joaomdsg/bonding-config-in-ubuntu/README.md

 Here are the steps to configure bonding on the `testbed`:

-1. Ensure kernel support for bonding
+1. Ensure kernel support for bonding:
    ```bash
    ansible-playbook -i inventory playbooks/ensure_kernel_supports_bonding.yml
    ```